mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 Thi introduced herself, "The one that came before me was named Ginnu."

-"Ginnu!"
-I interjected excitedly.
-"You disappeared after the battle.
-What happened to you?"
+"Ginnu..."
+I said, hiding that I'd known hae before.

-"Battle?
-Whatever battles Ginnu fought, thi died and is forgotten.
+"To me, Ginnu died and is forgotten.
 I am _Annu_, one without a name."

 "Annu..."
 I repeated but did not understand.
 A pendant around hae neck caught my eye and unraveled my curiosity.
 I took a closer look to make sure it was the genuine article.